Dialogs Re-enacted Across Languages: Strategy

 For the sake of fidelity, we use bilingual speakers.
 Thus each matched utterance pair in our corpus was the product of a single speaker.
 This avoids the need at modeling time to design mechanisms to disentangle differences due to speaker variation from differences due to the language spoken.

-Having each speaker re-enact their own previous utterances has the further advantage of increasing the likelihood of faithfully recognizing or recalling the intent of the original utterance, with all of its nuances.
+Having each speaker re-enact their own previous utterances has the further advantage of increasing the likelihood of faithfully recalling and faithfully reproducing the exact intent and meanings of the original utterance.

 Achieving reasonable naturalness required some thought on how to obtain the re-enactments.
-In theory we could have had participants re-enact an entire conversation in one go, but this would have required them to transcribe and translate the words as a memory aid, and likely to go through multiple passes of rehearsal, making the result more like read speech and less spontaneous \cite{wagner2016acted}.
+In theory we could have had participants re-enact an entire conversation in one go, but this would have required them to transcribe and translate the words as a memory aid, and likely to go through multiple passes of rehearsal, making the result more like read speech and less spontaneous~\cite{wagner2016acted}.
 Therefore we chose to have them re-enact the conversation fragment-by-fragment.
 While we considered having participants re-enact utterances as they went along, turn by turn, this would have broken the flow of the conversation.
 Thus we had them do the re-enactments immediately after the original conversation finished.

 While participants might, in theory, be able to manage everything themselves, we chose to have each session moderated by a ``director,'' variously below also called the ``operator'' and ``producer,'' as one person performed all these roles.